-If you are a registered shareowner but do not plan to attend the online meeting, there are four ways that you can vote your proxy:
+If you are a registered shareowner but do not plan to attend the online meeting, there are three ways that you can vote your proxy:

-- Mail: You may vote by completing, dating and signing the enclosed BLUE universal proxy card and returning it to Broadridge Corporate Issuer Services ("Broadridge") no later than 11:59 p.m. local time in Tampa on May 2, 2023, or the last business day prior to any postponed or adjourned meeting, by mail to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717 using the envelope provided. - Internet: You may vote over the Internet by accessing www.proxyvote.com and following the proxy login and voting procedures described for the meeting.
-The enclosed BLUE universal proxy card contains certain information required for the Internet voting process.
+- Mail: You may vote by completing, dating and signing the enclosed BLUE proxy card and returning it to Broadridge Corporate Issuer Services ("Broadridge") no later than 11:59 p.m. local time in Tampa on May 30, 2023, or the last business day prior to any postponed or adjourned meeting, by mail to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717 using the envelope provided. - Telephone: You may vote over the phone by calling toll free 1-800-690-6903 no later than 11:59 p.m. local time in Tampa on May 30, 2023 or the last business day prior to any postponed or adjourned meeting. - Internet: You may vote over the Internet by accessing www.proxyvote.com and following the proxy login and voting procedures described for the meeting.
+The enclosed BLUE proxy card contains certain information required for the Internet voting process.
 Detailed voting instructions will then be conveyed electronically via the Internet to those who have completed the login procedure.
-You may vote (and revoke a previous vote) over the Internet at any time before 11:59 p.m. local time in Tampa on May 2, 2023 or the last business day prior to any postponed or adjourned meeting. - The Internet voting procedure, which complies with Canadian law, is designed to authenticate shareowners' identities, to allow shareowners to vote their shares and to confirm that shareowners' votes have been recorded properly.
+You may vote (and revoke a previous vote) over the Internet at any time before 11:59 p.m. local time in Tampa on May 30, 2023 or the last business day prior to any postponed or adjourned meeting. - The Internet voting procedure, which complies with Canadian law, is designed to authenticate shareowners' identities, to allow shareowners to vote their shares and to confirm that shareowners' votes have been recorded properly.
 Shareowners voting via the Internet should understand that there may be costs associated with electronic access, such as usage charges from Internet access providers and telephone companies that must be borne by the shareowners.
-Also, please be aware that Primo Water is not involved in the operation of the Internet voting procedure and cannot take responsibility for any access or Internet service interruptions that may occur or any inaccurate, erroneous or incomplete information that may appear. - Other: If you have not availed yourself of any of the foregoing voting procedures by 11:59 p.m. local time in Tampa on May 2, 2023 or the last business day prior to any postponed or adjourned meeting but still wish to vote by proxy, you may vote by (i) completing, dating and signing the enclosed BLUE universal proxy card and faxing it to the attention of our Secretary at (813) 434-2139, or (ii) having the person you have chosen as your proxyholder deliver it in person to our Secretary, in each case so that it is received prior to the commencement of the meeting or any postponed or adjourned meeting.
+Also, please be aware that Primo Water is not involved in the operation of the Internet voting procedure and cannot take responsibility for any access or Internet service interruptions that may occur or any inaccurate, erroneous or incomplete information that may appear. - Other: If you have not availed yourself of any of the foregoing voting procedures by 11:59 p.m. local time in Tampa on May 30, 2023 or the last business day prior to any postponed or adjourned meeting but still wish to vote by proxy, you may vote by (i) completing, dating and signing the enclosed BLUE proxy card and faxing it to the attention of our Secretary at (813) 434-2139, or (ii) having the person you have chosen as your proxyholder deliver it in person to our Secretary, in each case so that it is received prior to the commencement of the meeting or any postponed or adjourned meeting.